Dar Es Salaam Dar Es Salaam Region, Tanzania Travel Guide

 A staple dish in Tanzania.

-Popular in local eateries and homes.
+Popular in neighborhood places to eat and homes.

 Grilled meat (goat or beef), seasoned and slow-roasted over coals.
 A popular social meal found in specialized joints.